“This post may contain affiliate links. Please read my disclosure for more info.

 Start a Blog

-Starting a blog won’t make you rich in the next four months, but if you were ever considering starting one, you’d be amazed how far along you’d come in that time.
+Starting a blog won’t make you rich in the next few months, but if you’ve ever considering starting one, you’d be amazed how far along you’d come in that time.
 And if you stick with it, it could outperform any of these methods.

 Don’t be intimidated by the popular ones you read.
 They all started from zero.
 Every one of them knew nothing about how to blog, and many of the popular bloggers freely admit, they still don’t know much about the technical side of it.

 - You’d buy hosting, which is where your blog will be stored.
 That costs about $59 per year.
 I bet you spend more than that on cups of coffee.

 - You’d normally buy a domain name (your blog’s name), but if you host with Bluehost they give you that for free.